-What actually makes up a well balance meal?
-The Plate Method provides a simple visual guide to create meals that fill you up, nourish your body, and provide that feeling of satisfaction after eating.
-Put it into action with this roundup of well balanced meals, each including protein, carbohydrates, fat, and a ton of delicious vegetables!
+What actually makes up a well balanced meal?
+In this post, I’m sharing what a balanced meal is and talk about The Plate Method, a simple visual guide to create meals that fill you up and leave you satisfied!
+Plus, I’ve got 15+ balanced meal examples for you to enjoy.
+Each includes protein, carbohydrates, fat, and a ton of delicious vegetables!

 Most likely, the importance of eating a well balanced diet is something you’ve heard as far back as you can remember.
-I don’t know about you, but for a long time this idea of “balance” felt incredibly vague and elusive.
-With so many recommendations, many seemingly contradictory, it can be incredibly confusing to know where to start!
+Before I became a registered dietitian, the idea of a “balanced” meal plate felt incredibly vague to me.
+And with so many recommendations out there, many seemingly contradictory, it can still be incredibly vague and confusing to know where to start!

-The good news, it can actually be a lot more simple than you might think, and today I am showing you exactly how to do this, meal after meal, using the Plate Method!
+The good news, it can actually be a lot more simple than you might think, and today I’m showing you exactly how to do this, meal after meal, using the The Plate Method!

 Before we dive in, I first want to say that true balance encompasses how food makes us feel not just physically, but mentally and emotionally too.
 This is something we discuss in depth in The Make Food Feel Good Program so that you can truly experience the freedom of finding permission for all foods, widening the focus from nutrition alone to enjoying food for the joy, pleasure, and connection it brings, and understanding how your body feels best.